batsonjay/uploadDistributor/docs/AzuraCast-upload-flow.md

    - The base URL and station ID are hardcoded, making it difficult to switch between environments
    - These should be moved to environment variables for easier configuration

-2. **Filename Preservation**:
-   - The original filename is not preserved when uploading to AzuraCast
-   - This could make it difficult to identify files on the AzuraCast server

-3. **Genre Handling**:
+2. **Genre Handling**:
    - The genre from the form is now properly used in the songlist
    - The flow is clear: metadata.genre → songlist.broadcast_data.genre → AzuraCastMetadata.genre
-   - This issue has been resolved in the current implementation
+   - (A previously incorrect implementation may have been resolved in the current implementation; needs confirmed)